 The Milton Santa Claus Parade would not be possible without the numerous dedicated volunteers who donate their time and expertise!
 The Committee is always looking for new volunteers for a wide range of positions.
 These opportunities are great for high school students looking to earn their required community hours or for those looking to meet their neighbours and be involved in their community.

-- The Parade is on Sunday, November 19, 2017 along Main Street, starting at Scott Blvd to the GO station.
-All volunteers will gather at the meeting place no later than 12:00pm (noon) where attendance will be taken and jobs will be assigned.
+- The Parade is on Sunday November 21st along Main Street, starting at Whitmer St. to the GO station.
+All volunteers will gather at the assigned meeting place between 12:30 and 1pm where attendance will be taken and jobs will be assigned.
+There will be a Bristol Truck that will be parked in the gravel driveway on the north side of Main Street between Whitmer Sr. and Scott Blvd.

-- The Parade commences at 1:30pm and will end roughly around 4:30pm (at the Milton GO Station parking lot).
-Volunteers are asked to participate for the entire duration of the parade.
+- The Parade commences at 1:30pm and will end roughly around 3:30 pm (at the Milton GO Station parking lot).
+Volunteers can be picked up at the end of the parade route at the Milton GO station parking lot (beside Real Canadian Superstore) between 2:30 and 3:30pm.

 - High school students requiring letters confirming their volunteer hours will receive them at the end of the parade.